dee-mee/shell-script/README.md

 This is a script that works on ubuntu fresh install systems which contains only basic software installations.
-Its assumed that you know how torun scripts using the terminal. if not first change the script to executable:
+Its assumed that you know how to run scripts using the terminal. if not first change the script to executable:
       #chmod +x install.sh